MBSck/ppdmod/src/ppdmod/functionality/notes.md

 [] Implement better tests for model.py
-[] Rework the plotting functionality for the fitted models [] Make fits adapt to the new scheme and maybe implement tests here as well
+[] Rework the plotting functionality for the fitted models [] Make fits adapt to the new scheme and maybe implement tests here as well [] Make all theta into named tuples to easily access their values